Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Wait for a one_shot deploy to finish and return its final result.'
-It specifies the verb (wait and return) and resource (deploy result), and explicitly distinguishes from sibling tool get_model_chart by noting that it does NOT render another card.
+The description clearly states the tool's purpose: 'Wait for a `one_shot` deploy to finish and return its final result.'
+It specifies the action (wait and return result), the resource (deploy result), and distinguishes from sibling `get_model_chart` by noting it does not render another card.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.